Overview

 What's on offer?

-We received a warm welcome in the light and airy reception where our spa host, Cathryn, gave us a tour of the spa.
-She then showed us to a table in the Chiang Mai restaurant where we sat to complete medical forms, order lunch and sip a baobab and passionfruit shot.
-Cathryn then gave us a further two shots to take away with us: apple cider and ginger to use as an afternoon pick-me-up and mint, CBD and cucumber to sip on departure.
+We received a warm welcome in the light and airy reception where our spa host showed us upstairs to a table in the Chiang Mai restaurant where we sat to complete medical forms, order lunch and sip a ginger, lemon, agave shot.
+We were given a further two shots: raspberry, ginger and kiwi - to use as an afternoon pick-me-up - and apple, pineapple and greens to sip on departure.
+Cathryn then gave us a tour of the spa.

 The small, taupe-tiled changing rooms contain dark wood, coded lockers each with Kinspa flip-flops, huge white robe, and towel inside.
 Two showers contain Noble Isle shampoo, conditioner and shower gel; the vanity area has two hairdryers.
 Tucked around the corner is a large private changing cubicle.

 You’ll find the thermal area – attractively clad in slate grey - on the lower level.
-The 9-metre pool is just long enough for some leisurely lengths and is attractively bathed in pink and blue lights.
-Help yourself to cold water from a water fountain and settle down on a one of the five rattan-effect loungers afterwards.
+The 9-metre pool is just long enough for some leisurely lengths and is bathed in blue lights.
+Help yourself to cold water from a water fountain and settle down on one of the six contemporary cream loungers.

-Back inside, we tried the aromatherapy steam room which was large and warmly lit with comfortable mosaic-tiled seating.
+Back inside, we tried the aromatherapy steam room which was large with comfortable mosaic-tiled seating and again lit up with blue lighting - there’s a theme.
 The sauna, which overlooks the pool, is smaller (seating around eight) but was perfectly hot.
-Cool down with the ice bucket afterwards trying not to squeal as the ice water hits your head.
+Cool down with the ice bucket afterwards trying not to squeal as the ice-cold water hits your head.

 Post-treatment relaxation takes place in the Tranquillity Suite upstairs, found at the end of a candle-lit corridor.
 Look out to the countryside through floor-to-ceiling windows.
-Here, six beds have their own fluffy grey blankets and side-tables stocked with magazines.
-Help yourself to tea, coffee, water, smoothies and - on our visit - fresh watermelon slices and flapjacks.
+Here, a cushioned rattan corner sofa and six low rattan loungers have their own grey blankets and side-tables stocked with magazines.
+Help yourself to tea, coffee, water, smoothies and - on our visit – slices of fresh watermelon, pineapple and flapjacks.

 Tell us about the treatments

-Kinspa offers a range of facials and body treatments by Elemis, as well as holistic treatments such as reflexology, and treatments specifically for those living with, or recovering from, cancer.
+Kinspa offers a range of facials and body treatments by Elemis and Made for Life Organics, as well as holistic treatments such as reflexology, and treatments specifically for those living with, or recovering from, cancer.
 Finishing touches include manicures and pedicures by Peacci, spray tanning, and lash and brow treatments.

 Food Facts

-You can eat lunch in your robe in the warm and welcoming Chiang Mai restaurant, which serves Thai cuisine with a twist, as well as some British classics.
-We chose to sit at one of the outside tables overlooking the gardens and Welsh countryside; heaters and grey blankets took the nip out of the air.
+You can enjoy lunch in your robe at the warm and welcoming Chiang Mai restaurant, which offers Thai cuisine with a modern twist alongside a selection of British favourites.
+We chose to sit outside on the terrace, soaking up the sunshine and taking in views of the vibrant gardens and rolling Welsh countryside.
+For cooler days, there are heaters and soft grey blankets thoughtfully provided.

 We loved / we didn't love